ryanrhymes/owl_guide/book/chapter/cgraph_intro.rst

 The computation graph provides a way to abstract the flow of computations, therefore it is able to bridge the high-level applications and low-level machinery of various hardware devices.
 This is why I say it has natural support for heterogeneous computing.

+Talk something about its impact on Algodiff module ... now it is mutable ...

 How Is It Implemented?
 -------------------------------------------------

+How is the computation graph is implemented?
+In the older versions, Algodiff module has partial support of computation graph in order to perform reverse mode algorithmic differentiation (AD).
+The full support was only introduced in Owl 0.4.0.

+Owl implements the computation graph in a very unique and interesting way.
+There are several principles I wrote down to follow before I started tackling the design challenges.

+- Non-intrusive, the original functor stack should work as it was.
+- Transparent to the programmers as much as possible.
+- Support both eager and lazy evaluation.
+- Flexible enough for future extension on other devices.

+In the end, I designed the computation graph in a very much self-contained stack, then devised a good way to "inject" it into Owl's original functor stack.
+If it sounds too abstract, please have a look at the final product in the following figure.

 .. figure:: ../figure/owl_cgraph_functor_stack.png